albertored11/spotipy-scripts/README.md

 limit (100 songs), making multiple requests.

 In the first line, it shows the name of the playlist and the number of songs.
-Then, after a blank line, it shows one song per line, with the list of artists sepparated with commas and the name of the song.
+Then, after a blank line, it shows one song per line, with the list of artists separated with commas and the name of the song.

 This is the first script I wrote as I started tinkering with spotipy, and it probably doesn't have much practical use.